postmanlabs/postman-docs/src/pages/docs/integrations/available-integrations/gitlab.md

   Contact your IT team to whitelist the following static IP in your firewall to enable collection backups GitLab:

-    * US East: `3.212.102.200`
+    * US East: 3.212.102.200

   Once you whitelist this IP address, calls for this integration will be able to connect to your network and allow the integration to work as expected.

-In the **Backup your Postman Collections** page, choose an existing Postman Collection and your GitLab Project, enter a filename for your backup.
+In the **Backup your Postman Collections** page, choose an existing Postman Collection and your GitLab Project, then enter a filename for your backup.

 Select **Add Integration**.

-Your Collection is pushed to your GitLab project under the directory that you specified and saved as a single JSON file.
+Your collection is pushed to your GitLab project under the directory that you specified and saved as a single JSON file.

 <img src="https://assets.postman.com/postman-docs/Gitlab_CustomDomain_Collection1_gray2.png" alt="file in Gitlab project">